freeCodeCamp/guide/src/pages/articles/certificates/inherit-styles-from-the-body-element/index.md

 ---
-title: Inherit Styles From the Body Element
+title: Inherit Styles from the Body Element
 ---
 The `body` element can be styled just like any other.